 The book is set on one day, a Wednesday in June, in 1923.
 The book follows Clarissa Dalloway as she prepares for a party she is due to hold that evening.
 At the same time as Clarissa’s preparations are taking place, Septimus Warren Smith, a veteran of the First World War, is walking through London on the last day of his life.

 A few of us, including me, found Mrs Dalloway challenging to read at first.
-The book is not constructed in a way that is familiar – there are no chapters and only a handful of section breaks.
+The book is not constructed in a way that is familiar – it’s written as a stream of consciousness and there are no chapters and only a handful of section breaks.
 It required a shift in attention and once I gave up trying to read a couple of pages at bedtime and sat down during the day to concentrate on it, I became completely absorbed in Woolf’s style of writing.
 I began to really enjoy the long sentences that often started off about one thing and ended on something quite different.
-Helen read the book in one go on a long train journey and we all agreed that this was the best way to approach it.
+Helen read the book in one go on a long train journey and I think this was the best way to approach it.

 Mrs Dalloway was so worth the initial effort.
 It’s not how I expected it to be and it surprised me in a hundred different ways.
 The structure, the incredibly beautiful language, the way Woolf knits pretty words together (‘snow blanket smitten’ being my favourite daisy chain) and the vividness of the characters.
 I think I could talk about this book for a week, but instead just going to write down the thoughts that are foremost in my head.